mcd500/teep-device/docs/building_without_docker.md

-# Clone and Building teep-device without docker
+# Building TEEP-Device without docker

-Clone the teep-device source code and build it for Keystone, OPTEE and SGX.
+Clone the TEEP-Device's source code and build it for Keystone, OPTEE and SGX.

-To build teep-device for any targets, the preparation and building of ta-ref sdk has to be done already and the path of ta-ref has to be exported in the following environment variable.
+To build TEEP-Device for any targets, the preparation and building of ta-ref sdk has to be done already and the path of ta-ref has to be exported in the following environment variable.